YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBBSIZMX, xxxx Block larger than file block size

-Run Time Warning: This indicates that during block certification or DSE/MUPIP integrity check the size of block xxxx was found to exceed the block size for the database region.
+Run Time Warning: This indicates that during block certification or DSE/MUPIP Integrity Check, the size of block xxxx was found to exceed the block size for the database region.

 Action: Report this database structure error to the group responsible for database integrity at your operation.